-Membership benefits include (but are certainly not limited to): landing page on BACC website, job postings, advocacy for local issues/concerns via Government Affairs committee event postings, sponsorship & other promotional opportunities, educational seminars geared towards maximizing your membership, member pricing at events, news release postings, inclusion in BACC newsletter, member-to-member discounts, connection to local charitable organizations & more.
+Membership benefits include (but are certainly not limited to): landing page on BACC website, job postings, advocacy for local issues/concerns via Government Affairs committee, event postings, sponsorship & other promotional opportunities, educational seminars geared towards maximizing your membership, member pricing at events, news releases, job postings, inclusion in BACC newsletter, member-to-member discounts, connection to local charitable organizations & more.

 Membership dues are based primarily on the number of individuals working at an organization’s location.
 Special pricing applies to charitable and educational organizations, among others.
 In order to determine the cost of your organization’s membership dues, please fill out our NO-COMMITMENT application, and we will respond to you with complete details, including pricing and member benefits.

 Once you have submitted you NO-COMMITTMENT application, we will respond to you with complete details, including pricing and member benefits.
 The response will include a link to activate your membership.

 Memberships run annually from your join date (dues are not prorated).

 Yes, there are options to pay annually, semi-annually, quarterly, or monthly.
 All payment plans are limited to electronic methods (ACH, debit and credit card).
 Members can choose any of these payment options through our secure member portal.